rebeccaskinner/effective-haskell.com/site/bonus-content/chapter6/default-signatures.md

 ---
 chapter: 6
-name: Using the DefaultSignatures Extension
+title: Using the DefaultSignatures Extension
 summary: "
 When writing type classes, you'll sometimes find yourself in facing an unfortunate choice.
 There are default instances that you can provide for some